-iii) Case Study Presentation: Research and prepare a 1-page summary handout (bring enough copies for the instructor and all students) and make a maximum 10-minute in-class presentation on a case study of one of the planning theories discussed in class (a case study is an actual plan that is an example or illustration).
+- iii) Case Study Presentation: Research and prepare a 1-page summary handout (bring enough copies for the instructor and all students) and make a maximum 10-minute in-class presentation on a case study of one of the planning theories discussed in class (a case study is an actual plan that is an example or illustration).
 In your presentation, be sure to link your case study with the week's readings.
 In particular, provide details about the process (rather than the substance) that was followed in the case study (that is, focus on the "who" and the "how," rather than the "what").
 To focus on the process, you need to look behind-the-scenes of the plan.
 Some plans have a section describing the process that was followed in developing the plan.
 Some do not.
-Whether they do or not, you will need to dig deeper than what the plan says about itself to find details of the process that was followed, how the process unfolded, the role of citizens, the role of the planner, how decisions were made, the "politics" involved in the process, inclusion (or exclusion) of "stakeholders," planning outcomes, and values embedded in each approach.
-If two theories and case studies are discussed in one week, the students signed up for that week should coordinate ahead of time, and compare and contrast the two case studies as part of their presentation.

-c) Review Essay and Panel Presentation (doctoral only): Purchase and read either P. Hall's Cities of Tomorrow: An Intellectual History of Urban Planning and Design in the Twentieth Century (2001, Blackwell Publishers, ISBN 978-0631232520), or J. Friedmann's Insurgencies: Essays in Planning Theory (2011,
+Whether they do or not, you will need to dig deeper than what the plan says about itself to find details of the process that was followed, how the process unfolded, the role of citizens, the role of the planner, how decisions were made, the "politics" involved in the process, inclusion (or exclusion) of "stakeholders," planning outcomes, and values embedded in the process.
+If two theories and case studies are discussed in one week, the students signed up for that week should coordinate ahead of time, and compare and contrast the two case studies as part of their presentation. - c) Review Essay and Panel Presentation (doctoral only): All Ph.D. students must purchase and read J. Friedmann's Insurgencies: Essays in Planning Theory (2011, Routledge, ISBN 9780415781527), and also one of the following books: either Robert A. Caro's The Power Broker: Robert Moses and the Fall of New York.
+(1975, Vintage Books, ISBN 9780394720241), or Gregory L. Heller's Ed Bacon: Planning, Politics, and the Building of Modern Philadelphia (2013, University of Pennsylvania Press, ISBN 9780812244908)-

-Routledge, ISBN 978-0415781527).
-Then write a short (\pm 5 pages, double-spaced) book review essay - not a summary but rather a review essay (see the New York Times Book Review section for examples of how to write an interesting review essay).
+your second book will be assigned by the instructor.
+Then write a short (±5 pages, double-spaced) book review essay-not a summary but rather a review essay (see the New York Times Book Review section for examples of how to write an interesting review essay).

-A panel discussion about the books is also required, basing your comments on your review essay.
+A panel discussion regarding the books is also required, basing your comments on your review essay.
 A panel discussion is a structured conversation among panelists (in this case, the Ph.D. students) in front of an audience (in this case, the rest of the class).
 One Ph.D. student will serve as moderator (choose amongst yourselves who will serve as moderator).
 Duties of the moderator are: i) open and close the discussion, ii) structure the discussion and keep it on track, iii) encourage interaction among panelists (for example, by pointing out differences or similarities in viewpoints), iv) highlight, summarize, and synthesize points made by panelists, v) lead Q&A from the audience.
 Because the discussion is structured, it must be planned and rehearsed ahead of time by all members of the panel.
-Book reviews are due and panel discussion is held November 26.
+See Blackboard "Book Review Panel Discussion Group" for more information.
+The panel discussion should be about one hour.
+Book reviews are due and panel discussion is held May 4.